 The School's curriculum will require students to interact with each other, apply curriculum to real-life situations, and use a variety of technological tools beyond the classroom.
-Teachers will incorporate various teaching strategies to accommodate all learning styles as detailed in Table 2 -Section 3 above.
+Teachers will incorporate various teaching strategies to accommodate all learning styles.
 In accommodating individual learning styles and needs the School's curriculum incorporates the following instructional practices:

-Interdisciplinary Connections - Curricular decisions will be guided by the aim thorough student mastery and achievement rather than by an effort merely to cover content.
-As teachers build on interdisciplinary connections, students naturally begin to link information between and among courses, increasing the relevancy of skills and content in such courses.

-Vertical and Horizontal Teaming: Horizontal and Vertical Teams exist throughout the School and also throughout the Doral System, creating opportunities for success in every classroom, because both grade-level and content-area teams work together to align curriculum, instruction, and assessment.
-The PLCs provide opportunities within Doral to engage multiple teaming patterns.
-For example, PLCs by grade level and PLCs across-disciplinary teams work collaboratively to plan and implement standards-based instruction and connections across content areas, respectively.
-To further illustrate, in-school curriculum council meets across all disciplines, while another active PLC is meets by subject area.
-Additionally, the Doral system also has a Doral Reading Coaches PLC, Doral Science PLC and a Doral Mathematics PLC with Language Arts and Social Studies PLCs, planned for the future.

-Differentiated and Standards-Based Instruction - The School's ultimate goal is to provide a learning environment that will maximize the potential for student success.
+- Interdisciplinary Connections Curricular decisions will be guided by the aim thorough student mastery and achievement rather than by an effort merely to cover content.
+As teachers build on interdisciplinary connections, students naturally begin to link information between and among courses, increasing the relevancy of skills and content in such courses. - Vertical and Horizontal Teaming: Horizontal and Vertical Teams exist throughout the School, creating opportunities for success in every classroom, because both grade-level and content-area teams work together to align curriculum, instruction, and assessment.
+The PLCs provide opportunities within the school to engage multiple teaming patterns.
+For example, PLCs by grade level and PLCs acrossdisciplinary teams work collaboratively to plan and implement standards-based instruction and connections across content areas, respectively.
+To further illustrate, in-school curriculum council meets across all disciplines, while another active PLC is meets by subject area. - Differentiated and Standards-Based Instruction The School's ultimate goal is to provide a learning environment that will maximize the potential for student success.
 Teachers will use differentiated instructional strategies that connect with individual student's learning needs.
 Teachers will manage instructional time to meet the standards while providing motivating, challenging, and meaningful experiences for students to receive and process information in ways that require differentiation of experience.
 These instructional practices will include:

-- ▶ Direct Instruction (lecturing/modeling): this methodology will be used when teachers need to explain or demonstrate specific content and skills.
+► Direct Instruction (lecturing/modeling): this methodology will be used when teachers need to explain or demonstrate specific content and skills.
 Explicit, systematic instruction will be based on the NGSSS and/or CCSS, as adopted.
 This instruction is structured and based on mastery learning.
-Frequent Curriculum-based assessments help place students in ability groups for further differentiated strategies and identify students who require additional intervention. - ► Scaffolding Teachers will identify the current developmental skills of individual students based on assessments and provide support structures to help students move to the next level.
-As the year goes on, the student becomes more adept at skills and at directing his or her learning, and becomes more autonomous - ► Cooperative Learning Teachers will guide small-group learning, to increase communication and team-building skills.
-It is based on grouping small teams of students heterogeneously according to ability, interest, background, etc. Some Cooperative learning activities will include Jigsaw II, STAD-Student Teams, or Group Investigation. - ▶ Inquiry-Based Learning Based on the scientific method, this student-centered strategy will require students to conduct investigations independent of the teacher, unless otherwise directed or guided through the process of discovery.
-Teachers will use this strategy in developing critical thinking and problem solving skills. - ▶ Information Processing Strategies Teaching students "how to" process information is a key factor in teaching students how to strategically organize, store, retrieve, and apply information presented.
-Such strategies will include memorization, KWL, reciprocal teaching, graphic organizing, scaffolding, or webbing
+Frequent Curriculum-based assessments help place students in ability groups for further differentiated strategies and identify students who require additional intervention.

+► Scaffolding - Teachers will identify the current developmental skills of individual students based on assessments and provide support structures to help students move to the next level.
+As the year goes on, the student becomes more adept at skills and at directing his or her learning, and becomes more autonomous

+► Cooperative Learning - Teachers will guide small-group learning, to increase communication and team-building skills.
+It is based on grouping small teams of students heterogeneously according to ability, interest, background, etc. Some Cooperative learning activities will include Jigsaw II, STAD-Student Teams, or Group Investigation.

+► Inquiry-Based Learning - Based on the scientific method, this studentcentered strategy will require students to conduct investigations independent of the teacher, unless otherwise directed or guided through the process of discovery.
+Teachers will use this strategy in developing critical thinking and problem solving skills.

+► Information Processing Strategies - Teaching students "how to" process information is a key factor in teaching students how to strategically organize, store, retrieve, and apply information presented.
+Such strategies will include memorization, KWL, reciprocal teaching, graphic organizing, scaffolding, or webbing.